jrnold/irdata/README.rst

 =================

 - documentation for all tables
-- add all datasets currently in COW and EuGENE
+- add all datasets currently in COW and EUGene
 - add a HTSQL frontend